 A few notes on the films you won’t find below.
 This list is restricted to live-action films, so there’s no Akira or Ghost in the Shell (but you can check out Dave’s kick-ass list of cyberpunk animated movies here).
 It’s also restricted to films that are technically R-rated, so Unrated or NR classics like Battle Royale and Upstream Color.
 I also tried to restrict the choices to films where the sci-fi element has a major bearing on the plot, message, or form of the film so some beautiful films that are only tangentially sci-fi didn’t make the cut.

 For the curious, here’s the breakdown of the directors with the most hits on the list: Paul Verhoeven (3), David Cronenberg (2), Ridley Scott (2), John Carpenter (2), Terry Gilliam (2), and George Miller (2).
+But the biggest winner?
+Alex Garland, with a grand total of 4 movies between his screenwriting and directorial credits.

 Check out the full list below, and be sure to sound off in the comments with your favorites, and like I said, don’t get hung up on the rankings.
 It’s an impossible task, and this is really just about celebrating one of the best and most fruitful subgenres in cinema.
 Enjoy!